 The CIAC Board of Control herewith expresses its appreciation to the various officials associations for their cooperation and continued support of high school athletics.
-It also acknowledges the members of the Officials Committee who spent many days and long hours finalizing agreements with the various officials association.

 Any concerns or questions related to these agreements should be made to the executive staff of CIAC.